d2l-ai/d2l-en/chapter_linear-networks/linear-regression-scratch.md

 ## Summary

-We saw how a deep network can be implemented and optimized from scratch, using just `ndarray` and auto differentiation, without any need for defining layers, fancy optimizers, etc.
+We saw how a deep network can be implemented and optimized from scratch, using just tensors and auto differentiation, without any need for defining layers, fancy optimizers, etc.
 This only scratches the surface of what is possible.
 In the following sections, we will describe additional models